High Potassium Fertilizers.

 • K is important in protein synthesis.

-• It helps to control the opening and closing of leaf stomata, and
+• It helps to control when stomata open and close.

-• If K levels are low it stunts plant growth and reduces growth.
+• Low levels can stunt plant growth and reduce growth.

-• K Increases root growth and improves the drought tolerance of turf grass.
+• It Increases root growth and improves the drought tolerance of turf grass.

-• It actually attracts water and reduces water loss and wilting.
-This is important in the summer, when turf needs moisture to transpire.
+• It attracts water and reduces water loss and wilting.
+This is important in the Summer, when turf needs moisture to transpire.

 • K helps in photosynthesis.